dataArtisans/flink-training-web/fault-tolerance.md

 in your Flink directory.

-You will immediately notice that the output file is no longer receiving data.
-If you go to the web dashboard, you will also see that the connected TaskManager disappeared and the job's status switched to restarting.
+You will notice that the output file is no longer receiving data.
+If you go to the web dashboard, you will also see that the connected TaskManager disappeared and the job's status switched to restarting (you may have to wait a while for the heartbeat messages to timeout).
 The job is now going through the configured restart policy.
 In a production setup, either a standby TaskManager would pick-up the work or a resource manager like YARN or Mesos would start a new TaskManager to continue processing.
 In our local setup, we are responsible to bring up a new TaskManager process.

 Before we start a new TaskManager, let us discuss what to expect when a new TaskManager continues to process the program.